Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 19) If Immanuel Kant is correct, then the senses take in more information than the brain can process.

-(For Kant believes the 12 categories are physically inside the brain and not the senses.)
+(For Kant believes the 12 categories are physically inside the brain and not accompanied by the senses.)

 But the senses cannot possibly be more highly evolved (or advanced) than the brain.